 Timing also plays a role.
 If you have some savings or don’t have many expenses, you can afford to be pickier about which jobs you apply for.
 You can start by applying to those that you feel most interested in.
 As time goes on, or if you need a new job urgently, you can branch out and lower your standards a bit.

-No matter what stage you’re at, don’t let a college degree requirement hold you back from applying if you don’t have one.
+No matter what stage you’re at, don’t let a college degree requirement or lack of QA certificates hold you back from applying.
 Some companies may stick to it, but others will ignore it if your resume and/or job experience are compelling enough.

 When Not to Apply For a Job